 Part 1: Place a chair to the side for support, if needed.
-Start with the feet together and step forward with the left foot to try to bring the left upper thigh parallel to the floor.
+Start with the feet together and step forward with the right foot to try to bring the right upper thigh parallel to the floor.
 Find stability before progressing to part 2.

-Part 2: With the right hand behind the head and the elbow flexed and pointing to the side (as in the Squat and Twist), twist the entire core to the left, trying to keep the spine as extended as possible.
+Part 2: With the left hand behind the head and the elbow flexed and pointing to the side (as in the Squat and Twist), twist the entire core to the right, trying to keep the spine as extended as possible.

 Game Guidelines: After holding one lunge position for five seconds, untwist and return to the starting position with the feet together.
 Repeat on the same side as many times as possible with control for one minute, and then repeat the lunging on the other side following the same guidelines.

-Game Guidelines: Lower to a hands-and-knees position, and then walk the hands out to a plank position, either on the toes or knees.
-Try to say the alphabet backwards as fast as possible, or count backwards by threes from the number 50.
+Game Guidelines: Begin in a hands-and-knees position; walk the hands out to a plank position, either on the toes or knees.
+Try to say the alphabet backwards as fast as possible or count backwards by threes from the number 50.
 In addition to acting as a neuroplasticity drill (defined in the first blog), this exercise also serves as a “talk test” to ensure proper breathing while maintaining an isometric position of stability.
 Try to raise one palm, keeping the fingers on the floor.
 Alternatively, as pictured, raise one hand completely off of the floor for half of a second, regain stability on both hands in the plank position, and then raise the other hand.
 Repeat this balance game for up to one minute as appropriate.